zunair-syed/Old_Personal_Website/README.md

 ####Why not just use a template?####
 This website is made purely with HTML and CSS, with some JavaScript.
 I have not used any third party libraries/templates/frameworks even though it may produce a better looking UI/UX.
-I personally believe that making products out of the scracth gives you an in depth coverage of the technologies used.
+I personally believe that making products out of the scratch gives you an in depth coverage of the technologies used.
 I could have just used Bootstrap, but I then I wouldn't have been able to fully architect my website creating all CSS classes on my own.
-However, Your Mileage May Vary.
+However, Your Mileage May Vary with this debate.